Gusto/pairing-exercise/README.md

 # Pair Programming Workshop Starter

+## Can this repo be deleted?

+This repo was forked from Wenley Tong's [personal repo](https://github.com/wenley/pairing-exercise) to be used in the October 2020 Engineering Bootcamp run for new grads.
+After this bootcamp finishes, this repo is safe to delete as it can always be re-forked for future bootcamps.

 ## Background

 Claim: Pair Programming is a skill.
 Like any other skill (playing an instrument, public speaking), it can and should be practiced deliberately, both in isolation and in tandem with other related skills.